izzygomez/dotfiles/README.md

 mv ~/.dotdir ~/.dotdir-backup
 ```

 2. Add into `install.conf.yaml`.
-Note that there are OS-specific sectinos & instructions inside that file.
+Note that there are OS-specific sections & instructions inside that file.

 ```yaml
 - link: